section-engineering-education/engineering-education/content/articles/build-digital-clock-using-javascript/index.md

 #### JavaScript

 JavaScript is the scripting language of the web and it is also a lightweight interpreted language that compiles at runtime.
 It is the language that adds interactivity to the web content hence it is widely in use.
-In this tutorial, we will use these tools to build a digital clock that displays the time of the day (hourOfDay, minutes, and seconds), the day, month, and the year.
+In this tutorial, we will use these tools to build a digital clock that displays the current time, day, month, and year.

 ### Implementation